 SQLite is a compact library.
 With all features enabled, the library size can be less than 600KiB, depending on the target platform and compiler optimization settings.
 (64-bit code is larger.
 And some compiler optimizations such as aggressive function inlining and loop unrolling can cause the object code to be much larger.)
 There is a tradeoff between memory usage and speed.
 SQLite generally runs faster the more memory you give it.
 Nevertheless, performance is usually quite good even in low-memory environments.
 Depending on how it is used, SQLite can be faster than direct filesystem I/O.

-- Add support for the FILTER clause on aggregate functions.
+- Add support for generated columns.

-- Add the SQLITE_DBCONFIG_ENABLE_VIEW option for sqlite3_db_config().
+- Add the sqlite3_uri_key() interface.

 - Upgraded the sqlite3_uri_parameter() function so that it works with the rollback journal or WAL filename in addition to the database filename.

 - Provide the ability to tag application-defined SQL functions with new properties SQLITE_INNOCUOUS or SQLITE_DIRECTONLY.